 - The Ventotene Manifesto – Michele Marziani

-- A surreal dialog with Me and another Me – Michele Marziani
+- A surreal dialogue with Me and another Me – Michele Marziani

 - Of Tea and Guinness – Max O’Rover

 - The Twelve Apostles Restaurant – Patrizia Scudellaro

 - Audition for a part in the novel ‘The race’ – Federica Sgaggio